MtnBiker/historical-streets-la/README.md

 - More historical maps.
 Particularly Sanborn

 #### Nice to haves
-- Transparency slider

-- Toggle back and forth between two maps—useful in editing, although the transparency slider probably will largely solve the problem
+- Toggle back and forth between two maps—useful in editing, although the transparency (opacity) slider probably will largely solve the problem

 ### Technical
 Ruby on Rails 5.1.
 PostgreSQL database.
 Mainly Leaflet.js for mapping.
 Offline QGIS for georeferencing maps.
 Deployed at Heroku.
 Will expand in Acknowledgements page.
 Map tiles served from AWS.